sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 squares.
 And, on top of that, the whole idea behind η² is that, because you are dividing one of the SS terms by the total SS value, an η² value can be interpreted as the proportion of variance accounted for by a particular term.
-But thit is not so straightforward in unbalanced designs because some of the variance goes “missing”.
+But this is not so straightforward in unbalanced designs because some of the variance goes “missing”.

 This seems a bit odd at first, but here is why.
 When you have unbalanced